Menopause and Tinnitus: #1 Definitive Guide

 The hormonal changes during the menopause transition can impact both neurological and sensory systems, including tinnitus.
 Estrogen’s neuroprotective role helps regulate nerve function, sensory processing, and brain health.
 As this hormone diminishes, many women experience a wide range of symptoms, including increased susceptibility to neurological disorders.

-Estrogen depletion can impair nerve health and lead to abnormal sensations across the body.
+Estrogen depletion can impair nerve health and lead to abnormal tactile sensations across the body.
+These are typically felt on the skin and extremities, but also on the face, ears, and scalp.

 Sensory SymptomDescription